kubernetes/website/content/en/docs/concepts/cluster-administration/flow-control.md

     requests assigned to that priority level.
     {{< /note >}}

-* `apiserver_flowcontrol_request_execution_seconds` is a vector of
+* `apiserver_flowcontrol_request_execution_seconds` is a histogram
-  histograms of how long requests took to actually execute, broken down by the labels `flowSchema` (indicating which one matched the request), `priorityLevel` (indicating the one to which the request was assigned).
+  vector of how long requests took to actually execute, broken down by the labels `flowSchema` (indicating which one matched the request) and `priorityLevel` (indicating the one to which the request was assigned).